Hollywood Homicide

 Hollywood Homicide is a 2003 American buddy cop action comedy film starring Harrison Ford and Josh Hartnett, with a supporting cast including Lena Olin, Bruce Greenwood, Isaiah Washington, Lolita Davidovich, Keith David, Master P, Dwight Yoakam, and Martin Landau.
 It was directed by Ron Shelton, written by Shelton and Robert Souza, and produced by Shelton and Lou Pitt.
 The film is based on the true experiences of Souza, who was a homicide detective in the LAPD Hollywood Division and moonlighted as a real estate broker in his final ten years on the job.
 The film's title sequence is done by Wayne Fitzgerald, which marks it as his final time doing a title sequence before his death in September 2019.

-Released on June 13, 2003, Hollywood Homicide was a critical and commercial disappointment, grossing $51.1 million against a budget of $75 million and received mixed-to-negative reviews from critics, with the Rotten Tomatoes consensus stating that the film "suffers from too many subplots and not enough laughs."
+Released on June 13, 2003 by Sony Pictures Releasing, Hollywood Homicide was a critical and commercial disappointment, grossing $51.1 million against a budget of $75 million and received mixed-to-negative reviews from critics, with the Rotten Tomatoes consensus stating that the film "suffers from too many subplots and not enough laughs."

 Plot

 Sergeant Joe Gavilan is a financially strapped homicide detective with the Hollywood Division of the LAPD.
 He has been moonlighting as a real estate agent for seven years.
 His current partner is Detective K.C.
 Calden, a much younger detective who teaches yoga on the side and wants to be an actor.

 The partners are investigating the murders of the four members of rap group "H2OClick", who were gunned down in a nightclub by two unidentified assailants.
 The detectives discover there was a witness who fled, and they work to track him down.
-They are distracted, failing to bond as partners, as Gavilan has to deal with a looming real estate deal that may be the key to getting out of debt, while Calden further pursues his dreams of acting by trying to be scouted by talent agents.
+They are distracted, failing to bond as partners, as Joe has to deal with a looming real estate deal that may be the key to getting out of debt, while K.C. further pursues his dreams of acting by trying to be scouted by talent agents.

 Meanwhile, the manager of H2OClick, Antoine Sartain, has his head of security eliminate the two hitmen, whom he had hired to kill H2OClick, and earlier a rapper named Klepto that Sartain also managed.

-Gavilan and Calden believe the murders are gang-related, but when Calden happens to see the bodies of the hitmen at the morgue, they conclude that the murders were orchestrated.
+Joe and K.C. believe the murders are gang-related, but when K.C. happens to see the bodies of the hitmen at the morgue, they conclude that the murders were orchestrated.
 The detectives also notice similarities that tie the H2OClick and Klepto homicides together.
-Gavilan learns from an undercover officer that the songwriter for H2OClick, a man named K-Ro, has gone missing, leading Gavilan to believe he is their murder witness.
+Joe learns from an undercover officer that the songwriter for H2OClick, a man named K-Ro, has gone missing, leading Joe to believe he is their murder witness.
 They struggle to track him down until they finally learn his real name, Oliver Robideaux, the son of former Motown singer Olivia Robideaux.

 Meanwhile, Internal Affairs Lieutenant Bernard "Bennie" Macko arrives at the station.
-Macko and Gavilan have a bad history, as Gavilan embarrassed Macko after proving him wrong on a case years ago.
-The animosity is compounded by the fact that Gavilan's latest love interest, a psychic named Ruby, used to date Macko.
+Macko and Joe have a bad history, as Joe embarrassed Macko after proving him wrong on a case years ago.
+The animosity is compounded by the fact that Joe's latest love interest, a psychic named Ruby, used to date Macko.